Germany national football team

 The Germany national football team (Deutsche Fußballnationalmannschaft) represents Germany in men's international football and played its first match in 1908.
-The team is governed by the German Football Association (Deutscher Fußball-Bund), founded in 1900.
+The team is governed by the German Football Association (Deutscher Fußball-Bund (DFB)), founded in 1900, by members the single largest national sports federation in the world.
 Between 1949 and 1990, separate German national teams were recognised by FIFA due to Allied occupation and division: the DFB's team representing the Federal Republic of Germany (commonly referred to as West Germany in English between 1949 and 1990), the Saarland team representing the Saar Protectorate (1950–1956) and the East Germany team representing the German Democratic Republic (1952–1990).
 The latter two were absorbed along with their records; the present team represents the reunified Federal Republic.
 The official name and code "Germany FR (FRG)" was shortened to "Germany (GER)" following reunification in 1990.

 Germany is one of the most successful national teams in international competitions, having won four FIFA World Cups (1954, 1974, 1990, and 2014), tied with Italy, and only one fewer than the most successful team, Brazil.
+They have been runners-up at the World Cup four times and have a further four third-place finishes.
+They are the only national football team to achieve this.
 Having won three European Championships (1972, 1980, and 1996) Germany is second behind Spain, the record holder in that international competition with four.
 Germany also won the FIFA Confederations Cup in 2017.
-They have also been runners-up at the European Championship three times, and four times at the World Cup, with a further four third-place finishes at the World Cup.
+They have been runners-up at European Championship three times, sharing this lead with the Soviet Union.
 East Germany won Olympic Gold in 1976.
 Germany was the first, and is one of only two nations to have won both the FIFA World Cup and the FIFA Women's World Cup (the other being Spain).
 By combined World Cups, Germany stands as the most successful football nation in history with six World Cups – four for the men's team and two for the women's.
 At the end of the 2014 World Cup, Germany earned the second highest Elo rating of any national football team in history, with 2,223 points.
-Germany is also the only European nation that has won a FIFA World Cup in the Americas.
+Germany is the only European nation that has won a FIFA World Cup in South America.
+The most notable German football rivalries on international level are the ones with the Netherlands, with Italy and with England.